Learn something new every day

 Home pedicures are relaxing and can easily be added to your beauty regimen to remove your heel callus and maintain the healthy appearance of your feet.
 You will be in sandals in no time.
 Start your pedicure by soaking your feet in warm water.
 There are foot spas that can be purchased for home use, but if you are short on cash, a basin will work.

-Soaking your feet in warm water is not only relaxing; it also softens the skin to help you to easily remove the heel callus.
+Soaking your feet in warm water is not only relaxing, but also softens the skin to help you to easily remove the callus.
 You should soak your feet for 15 to 20 minutes.
 Warm water alone will do just fine but if you would like to take your pedicure up a notch, you can add essential oils or bath salts to the basin before soaking your feet.

 After using the pumice, the heel callus should be gone but your feet may be dry and tender.
 Follow up by applying a thick moisturizer.
 You will want to apply more moisturizer on the parts of the skin where you are more prone to develop calluses.
 Regular use of a quality moisturizer and weekly home pedicures will be a treat for your feet and help you keep calluses in check.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!